muchip/fmca/README.md

 The example above can be found and modified in the jupyter notebook FMCA_GP

-A samplet matrix compression based approach will be added in the future, allowing for huge amounts of conditioning variables.
+A samplet matrix compression based approach will be added in the future (allowing for huge amounts of conditioning variables).